 Keep in mind that some tropical fish require water warmer than room temperature.
 For these fish, it's best to use a heater for your aquarium.
 For help installing your heater, check out our guide here!

 While the EcoQube provides the best possible environment for aquatic life, there are countless variables that affect the health of these pets.

 It is always best to start with healthy animals.
 When selecting fish from a pet store ask questions, make sure all the fish in the tank look happy and healthy before purchasing.
-It can be common for fish to have a pre existing condition that you are not aware of or possibly known about.
+It can be common for fish to have a pre-existing condition that you are not aware of or possibly known about.
 It is very difficult to recognize and identify illnesses in small fish and invertebrates and therefore, the passing of one of these animals may seem sudden and unexpected, in any type of aquarium.

-Particularly for beginners it is important to remember that there is a learning curve to aquariums and plant care, some aspects can be unpredictable and out of anyone's control.
+Particularly for beginners, it is important to remember that there is a learning curve for aquariums and plant care, some aspects can be unpredictable and out of anyone's control.
 The death of fish or plants does not necessarily mean you did anything wrong.
 Death is as natural a part of an ecosystem as life is, and while the remains of an animal are not usually dangerous to the overall health of the EcoCube, it is best to remove them and dispose of them outside the EcoQube.

 Finish the guide with Part 4: Maintaining your Ecosystem

 How to use the remote if you have one: https://youtu.be/Ct0oGjQH_tE

 Accessories: https://youtu.be/D3ney3WcY7AFAQ: http://getecoqube.com/pages/faq